 Educational Campus of the Future: Summary

 So, in summary, what have we learnt?
-Firstly, carry on building your wireless network out – you want to provide great coverage that’s ubiquitous – inside and out of University and School buildings.
+Firstly, carry on building your wireless network out.
+Campus wireless network design is fundamental - you want to provide great coverage that’s ubiquitous – inside and out of University and School buildings.

 Start looking to the future and there’s a whole raft of technologies available now, that will let you manage and maintain the network in a simpler manner.
 Don’t forget security – that’s covered in the whole SDA world too.